 And, of course, the above requirements are also true for official social media accounts and team collaboration platforms.
 An audit can involve thousands of posts, comments, and direct conversations on Twitter or Slack—pulling all of it together ahead of an auditor’s arrival can seem overwhelming, if not impossible.

 Pagefreezer helps by offering SEC-compliant automated archiving and a user-friendly dashboard with a sophisticated search function.
-Through the dashboard, it’s easy to find relevant records and then export them in formats like PDF and WARC.
+Through the dashboard, it’s easy to find relevant records and then export them in formats like PDF.
 Or to make things even easier, the organization can provide auditors with a link to access archives on their own.

 3. Sharing Inappropriate Content on Social Platforms